ezamorag/pccloner/README.md

 Supported Features:
 * Capable of replaying double clicks and drag motions.
-* Designed to replay almost all keystrokes (please report any unsupported key).
+* Designed to replay almost all keystrokes (please report any unsupported keys).
 * Tested on Ubuntu 20.04 and Windows 11.
-* Supports all hotkeys and sequences of hotkeys (please report any unsupported hotkey).
-* It records and replays the cursor trajectory before each keyboard and mouse event.
-This is important for activating some functionality by putting the cursor over a screen region.
+* It records and replays the cursor's trajectory before each keyboard and mouse event.

-**Conditions for Optimal Performance**: The stored task must be replayed on the same computer, and the screen's initial state during replay should closely resemble the initially stored screen state.
+**Conditions for Optimal Performance**: The stored task must be replayed on the same computer, and the screen's initial state during replay should closely resemble the initial state when the task was recorded.

 Known Issues:
 * On Ubuntu 20.04:
     1) Occasionally, the collector registers one extra scroll action than required, which does not accurately replicate the task.
-    2) At replaying time, pushing buttons to write over "Show Applications" does not work.
-The written words are sent to terminal.
+    2) During replay, attempting to type over "Show Applications" does not work; the input is sent to the terminal instead.
-    3) If you use a hidden bar of tasks, then the replayer cannot activate it even fi this action was recorded.
+    3) If you use a hidden taskbar, the replayer cannot activate it, even if this action was recorded.
 * On Windows 11:
     1) Scrolling isn't detected when using a touchpad; please use a mouse instead.
-    2) The function (fn) key is not recognized, but detected.
+    2) The function (fn) key is detected but not recognized.
-    3) The alt_gr key can generate sequences of pairs (alt_gr + ctrl_l), leading to unnecessary storage of screenshots.
+    3) The alt_gr key can generate sequences of pairs (alt_gr + ctrl_l), leading to the unnecessary storage of screenshots.
+* General issues:
-* Sometimes, in the process of minimizing a window, the size and location of the window are different w.r.t the original stored task.
-The replayer could fail in this case.
+    1) Sometimes, when minimizing a window, the size and location of the window differ from the original stored task, which could cause the replayer to fail.

 ## Authors